Photo gallery

 Eucalyptus gunnii

-This Gum is a native of the highlands of Tasmania and Australia and was introduced to the UK in the mid 1850s.
-A winner of the Award of Garden Merit in both 2002 and 1950 this striking tree is also well suited to being grown as a multi-stemmed coppiced specimen.
+Eucalyptus gunnii, also known as the Cider Gum Tree, is a native of the highlands of Tasmania and Australia and was introduced to the UK in the mid-1850s.
+A winner of the Award of Garden Merit in 2002 and 1950, this striking tree is also well suited to being grown as a multi-stemmed coppiced specimen.

-A very well known Eucalyptus - and a very hardy one - this large broadly pyramidal tree has smooth grey-pink to red-brown bark.
-The young leaves are grey-green and glaucous providing a wonderful contrast to gardens and municipal landscapes.
+A very well-known and very hardy eucalyptus, this large broadly pyramidal tree has smooth grey-pink to red-brown bark.
+The young leaves are grey-green and glaucous, providing a wonderful contrast to gardens and municipal landscapes.

 For those florists amongst you the foliage is particularly good to compliment cut flower arrangements.

-When faced with selecting Eucalyptus never be tempted to go for the biggest and probably most pot bound.
-A strange physiology comes into play in that when Eucalyptus roots spiral they tend to carry on that way and are prone to falling over through lack of anchorage over time.
+When faced with selecting Eucalyptus, never be tempted to go for the biggest and probably most pot-bound.
+Strange physiology comes into play in that when Eucalyptus roots spiral, they tend to continue spiralling and are prone to falling over due to a lack of anchorage over time.
 This is a particular problem exasperated by trees grown in black pots.

 Mature height: 15-20m